alanlivio/bash-helpers/README.md

 <h1 align="center"><img src="website/static/logo.svg" width="250"/></h1>

-Cross-platform bash helpers for supporting configure OS interface, install software, update/cleanup, and utilities.
-The project logo is a reference to the synthetic chemical element Bohrium, which also has the initials bh.
+Cross-platform (linux, windows, macOS) bash helpers to configure OS (dark mode, disable animations), install/update software (python, vscode, docker, wsl, msys) and useful utilities (dotfiles, git, compress, curl).The project logo is a reference to the synthetic chemical element Bohrium, which also has the initials bh.

 # How to install bash-helpers